Repoformer: Selective Retrieval for Repository-Level Code Completion: Introduction

 \section{Introduction}

 Automatic code completion has attracted long-lasting research efforts due to its high practical value in improving programmer productivity \citep{ye2002supporting, hill2004automatic, hellendoorn2017deep}.
 One particularly challenging scenario is \textit{repository-level code completion}, where a system is required to complete lines, API invocations, or functions in a file from user repositories.
-For this task, language models for code (code LMs) have emerged as a promising solution due to their ability to leverage the current file's context to generate coherent code of flexible granularity \citep{tu2014localness, svyatkovskiy2020intellicode, chen2021evaluating}.
-However, their performance is limited by the lack of repository-specific knowledge such as user-defined APIs and inter-module dependencies that require information beyond the current file to fully comprehend \citep{zan-etal-2022-language, zhang2023repocoder,ding2023crosscodeeval}.
-To bridge this gap, recent approaches adopt the \textit{retrieval-augmented generation} (RAG) paradigm: cross-file contexts including code snippets or documentations are retrieved from the same repository and provided to code LMs as augmentations to the current file.
-Under this paradigm, existing works have advanced the retrieval mechanism for prompting black-box code LMs \citep{lu-etal-2022-reacc, shrivastava2023repository, zhang2023repocoder} as well as adapted the LM to better leverage structured retrieved contexts such as classes, functions, or APIs \citep{ding2022cocomic, zan-etal-2022-language}.
+For this task, language models for code (code LMs) have emerged as a promising solution due to their ability to leverage the context of the current file to generate coherent code of flexible granularity \citep{tu2014localness, svyatkovskiy2020intellicode, chen2021evaluating}.
+However, these approaches fail to capture the holistic repository knowledge spanning beyond the current file, such as user-defined APIs and inter-module dependencies \citep{zan-etal-2022-language, zhang2023repocoder,ding2023crosscodeeval}.
+Recently, the \textit{retrieval-augmented generation} (RAG) paradigm was proposed to bridge the gap: cross-file contexts such as relevant code snippets or documentations are retrieved and provided to code LMs as augmentations to the current file.
+This approach has shown strong empirical performance and was further advanced by recent literature through designing better retrieval mechanisms for prompting black-box code LMs \citep{lu-etal-2022-reacc, shrivastava2023repository, zhang2023repocoder} and adapting the LM to better leverage structured retrieved contexts such as classes, functions, or APIs \citep{ding2022cocomic, zan-etal-2022-language}.

 Despite their encouraging performance, existing RAG-based approaches largely ignore to address a critical question: